hyundai-robotics/doc-hi6-sdk/3-practice-argosx/3-setup-ui/README.md

-# 3.3.1 Practical project: Developing an ArgosX setup screen UI
+﻿# 3.3.1 Practical project: Developing an ArgosX setup screen UI

 If there are various settings in a plug-in, we need a setup screen that shows the setup values to the user and allows the user to change them to new values when necessary.

-In this section, let’s practice implementing an ArgosX setup screen UI and deploy specific menu items to their locations.
+In this section, let's practice implementing an ArgosX setup screen UI and deploy specific menu items to their locations.
 </br>